 Then, reduce your oven to 325 degrees.
 Baste the turkey with the pan juices and continue to roast the turkey being sure to baste the turkey every 30 minutes.

-Add a sheet of aluminum foil loosely over the top of the bird if the skin begins to brown too quickly.
+If the skin begins to brown too quickly, add a sheet of aluminum foil loosely over the top of the bird.
 Cook the turkey until an instant-read thermometer inserted in the thickest part of the drumstick registers 165 degrees.

 Be sure not to touch the bone when inserting the thermometer to ensure accurate readings.
 The turkey will take anywhere from 2 1/2 hours to 3 hours to fully cook, depending on your oven.

 Transfer the turkey to a serving platter and allow it to rest for 30 minutes before carving.
-Lastly, strain the pan juices and serve in a sauceboat on the side as gravy.
+Lastly, strain the pan juices and serve as gravy in a sauceboat on the side.

 Wondering What To Serve Your Mojo Style Keto-Friendly Turkey?